 The first official game of volleyball, or mintonette as it was known at its inception, was played on 7th July 1986 at Springfield College in Massachusetts.
 The games name was changed when Morgan observed that the players volleyed the ball back and forth over the net in order to try and win a point.

 7 interesting facts and statistics about volleyball

 Volleyball is internationally recognised as one of the world’s major sports.
 It’s inclusion as an Olympic event in two forms (both traditional and beach) is evidence that volleyball is among the elite sports.
 In recent times, there has also been a major increase in the betting markets on volleyball; this is further evidence of the sports rise in popularity.
-The rise of bonus codes and free bets, like this bet365 bonus, only increases its popularity as a sport to bet on.
+The rise of promo codes from William Hill and bonus codes plus free bets, like this bet365 bonus, only increases its popularity as a sport to bet on.

 As well as this volleyball is among the most played sports by both boys and girls in schools.
 It’s simplicity and ability to test players both mentally and physically make it a great game for younger people to partake in.

 Here’s our top 7 facts and statistics about volleyball:

 - The first Volleyball World Championships were organised for men in 1949 and for women in 1952.The competitions are hosted every four years and are generally contested between twenty-four teams.

 - The longest ever recorded game of volleyball was played in Kingston, North Carolina and went on for 75 hours and 30 minutes.
 The longest marathon playing volleyball lasted 85 hours and was carried out by members of SVU Volleyball in the Netherlands.
 This marathon took place at the Sports Centre Uilenstede in Amstelveen on 27th December 2011.